-- pproach for patients wanting to access opioid use diso guide patients to appropriate opioid use disorder trea e and in the setting of their choice, reduce illicit opioid 0 patients receive Current State Intermediate Steps Optimal Care Primary Care Setting Patients with active opioid use disorder are not detected and not treated.
+Our workgroup endorses a "no wrong door" a pproach for patients wanting to access opioid use dis order treatment from a variety of settings. • The following recommendations are meant to guide patients to appropriate opioid use disorder treatment.
+The goal for all settings is that patients receive e and in the setting of their choice, reduce illicit opioi Current State Intermediate Steps Optimal Care Primary Care Setting Patients with active opioid use disorder are not detected and not treated.
 If detected, providers may be uncertain as to next steps or may feel uncomfortable discussing opioid misuse.
 Primary care leadership support adding a service to treat opioid use disorder.
-For a summary of practice-based models see Primary Care-Based Models for the Treatment of Opioid Use Disorder: A Scoping Review Primary care providers are incentivized by higher reimbursement to treat opioid use disorder and co-occurring conditions.
-Primary care providers are waivered to prescribe buprenorphine Primary care providers and staff are trained: To diagnose opioid use disorder On indications for buprenorphine, naltrexone, and methadone.
+For a summary of practice-based models see Primary Care-Based Models for the Treatment of Opioid Use Disorder: A Scoping Review.
+Primary care providers are incentivized by higher reimbursement to treat opioid use disorder and co-occurring conditions.
+Primary care providers are waivered to prescribe buprenorphine.
+Primary care providers and staff are trained: To diagnose opioid use disorder.
+On indications for buprenorphine, naltrexone, and methadone.
 On local behavioral health providers, Opioid Treatment Programs and how to provide supported referrals for patients.
 To use current, non-stigmatizing language regarding substance use disorders.
-The Bree Collaborative behavioral health integration framework or other complementary models (e.g., AIMS Center Collaborative Care) is understood and steps have been taken to integrate into care Primary care teams and providers are introduced to ongoing training resources such as Providers' Clinical Support System for opioid therapies Patients have access to behavioral health care and counseling as wanted and needed without mandatory requirements that constitute a barrier to care.
+The Bree Collaborative behavioral health integration framework and complementary models (e.g., AIMS Center Collaborative Care) are understood and that steps have been taken to integrate into care structures.
+Primary care teams and providers are introduced to ongoing training resources such as Providers' Clinical Support System for opioid therapies Patients have access to behavioral health care and counseling as wanted and needed without mandatory requirements that constitute a barrier to care.
 Treatment may include primary care providers treating patients with opioid use disorder with buprenorphine or naltrexone or supported referral to opioid treatment programs.
 Providers have access to behavioral health specialty consultation through integrated behavioral health care.